-At Bionica Dental Wellness, Dr. Holinbeck and her team want you to feel great about your smile.
+At Bionica Dental Wellness of Delafield, Dr. Holinbeck and her team want you to feel great about your smile.
 When teeth are missing, this can wreak havoc on not only your self-esteem but also your oral health.
 To fix this problem, you may be tempted to settle for more traditional options like full dentures, but what if there was another way to permanently restore your smile?
 With dental implants, Dr. Holinbeck can give you greater confidence and enhance aesthetics!
 Using bioceramic implants, these metal-free restorations will have you seeing a new and improved appearance that is safer, more environmentally friendly, and healthier for your smile and body.
 Contact our team today to learn more about taking the next step toward implant-retained dentures.

 How Do Implant-Retained Dentures Work?